crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

     Month(month);
 }
 ```
 In general, unless an invariant needs to be applied to the argument being passed in, prefer initialization over assignment within the constructor.
-Initialization sets the value as soon as the obejct exists, whereas assignment sets the value only after the objet comes into being.
-This means that assignment creates an opportunity to accidently use a variable before its value is set.
+Initialization sets the value as soon as the object exists, whereas assignment sets the value only after the object comes into being.
+This means that assignment creates an opportunity to accidentally use a variable before its value is set.
 Initialization is actually a requirement for const member functions and for many use cases in dynamic polymorphism.
 ```C++
 class Animal {
     std::string name_;